goodlyrottenapple/lamYcalc/docs/intro/intro.md

 ###Locally Nameless

 The locally nameless approach to minders is a mix of the two previous approaches.
-Whilst a named representation uses variables for both free and bound variables and the nameless encoding uses de Bruijn idices in both cases as well, a locally nameless encoding distinguishes between the two types of variables.
+Whilst a named representation uses variables for both free and bound variables and the nameless encoding uses de Bruijn indices in both cases as well, a locally nameless encoding distinguishes between the two types of variables.
 Free variables are represented by names, much like in the named version, and bound variables are encoded using de Bruijn indices.
 A named term, such as $\lambda x. xy$, would be represented as $\lambda 1y$.
 The following definition captures the syntax of the locally nameless terms:

 ~~~